-As of June 2, 2008, our executive officers, directors and major stockholders beneficially owned approximately 38% of our outstanding common stock.
-As a result, these stockholders will be able to exercise substantial influence over, and may be able to effectively control, all matters requiring stockholder approval, including the election of directors and approval of significant corporate transactions, which could have the effect of delaying or preventing a third party from acquiring control over or merging with us.
+As of May 31, 2009, our executive officers, directors and entities affiliated with them beneficially owned approximately 24% of our outstanding common stock.
+As a result, these stockholders will be able to exercise substantial influence over, and may be able to effectively control, matters requiring stockholder approval, including the election of directors and approval of significant corporate transactions, which could have the effect of delaying or preventing a third party from acquiring control over or merging with us.